Lebanese liquidity crisis: Background

 However, even with these operations, Lebanon kept failing to attract sufficient foreign inflows to match the growing demand.
-As early as late 2018, some commercial banks started to restrict depositors' access to their own funds in foreign currency: they usually imposed an important additional fee on cash withdrawal in US dollars to deter clients from withdrawing dollar cash.
+As early as late 2018, some commercial banks started to restrict depositors' access to their own funds in foreign currency: they usually imposed an additional fee on cash withdrawal in US dollars to deter clients from withdrawing dollar cash.

-In August 2019, due to various financial hardships, especially the growing probability that the Lebanese government will default on maturing debt obligations, the black market exchange rate started diverging from the official exchange rate.
+In August 2019, due to various financial hardships, especially the growing probability that the Lebanese government would default on maturing debt obligations, the black market exchange rate started diverging from the official exchange rate.

-Following the first large demonstration of the 17 October 2019 protest, Lebanese commercial banks closed for an unprecedented two weeks.
+Following the first large demonstration of the 17 October Revolution in 2019, Lebanese commercial banks closed for an unprecedented two weeks.
 When they reopened, commercial banks unlawfully restricted depositors' access to their own money in US dollars – despite no official capital control.
-These restrictions were one of the key factors that shook the confidence of Lebanese people in their own currency and pushed the value of the Lebanese pound below its official exchange rate.
+These restrictions were one of the key factors that decreased the confidence of Lebanese people in their own currency and pushed the value of the Lebanese pound below its official exchange rate.

-In the fourth quarter of 2019, the black market exchange rate reached £L1,600 per US$1, and increased to £L3,000 per dollar in April 2020, £L14,000 per dollar in March 2021 and £L15,200 per dollar in June 2021.
+In the fourth quarter of 2019, the black market exchange rate reached £L1,600 to the dollar, and increased to £L3,000 per dollar in April 2020, £L14,000 per dollar in March 2021 and £L15,200 per dollar in June 2021.
 One bank allowed depositors to withdraw Lebanese pounds from their dollar account at £L2,000 to US$1.
 This caused significant anger towards the banks, with the prime minister sharply criticizing the governor of the central bank over its performance.
 The USD black market exchange rate continues to fluctuate substantially due to devaluation of the Lebanese pound caused by acute dollar shortages within Lebanon.
-This dollar shortage also caused 785 restaurants and cafes to close between September 2019 and February 2020 and resulted in 25,000 employees losing their jobs.
-Consumer goods prices have increased by 580% since October resulting from the worst economic crisis in decades.
+This dollar shortage also caused 785 restaurants and cafes to close between September 2019 and February 2020, and resulted in 25,000 employees losing their jobs.
+Consumer goods prices had increased by 580% since October as a result of the worst economic crisis in decades.
 The economic crisis made Lebanon's gross domestic product fall to about $44 billion from about $55 billion the year before.

 The dollar shortage was further exacerbated by the large amount of Lebanese pounds that the central bank printed from 2019 onward.
 Data from the Lebanese central bank (BDL) suggest that the money supply M1 grew by 266% from December 2019 to December 2021.